zax-xyz/kh-rando-tracker/README.md

 Beta Electron builds can be found [here](https://zaxu.xyz/tracker_builds)

+This repository holds the frontend for the website, the [backend is in a separate repo](https://github.com/zaxutic/kh-rando-tracker-backend).

 ## Building

 This is for people who want to help develop the tracker, or build it from source.